PerpetualCreativity/old-dotfiles/README.md

 # PerpetualCreativity's dotfiles
 These are my dotfiles.
-For macOS and Debian-based Linux distros only.
+The bootstrap script is meant for macOS.
+Some config files are for macOS-only software.

 ## Install